Nivedita123/Database-Management-Systems---Third-Edition-Solutions/README.md

 This repository is built to collect the answers of Database Management Systems Third Edition.

+##### Contributing:
-If you find an incorrect or missing answer and want to contribute please feel free to submit a PR.
+If you find an incorrect or missing question/answer or even a typo and want to contribute please feel free to submit a PR.

 ##### Note: